 Marine Mammal Research Projects

-In the past few years (2003-2008), funds awarded through the John H Prescott Marine Mammal Rescue Assistance Grant Program have enable us to carry out research projects related to the Harbor Seal pups we care for each summer.
+In 2003-2008 funds awarded through the John H Prescott Marine Mammal Rescue Assistance Grant Program have enabled us to carry out research projects related to the Harbor Seal pups we care for each summer.
 This has included the collection and analysis of data on blood values and bacterial infections in these pups.In 2003 and 2004, Wolf Hollow undertook a retrospective research project that examined culture and sensitivity data from rehabilitated Harbor Seals over a twelve year period.
 The resulting paper was published in the Journal of Zoo and Wildlife Medicine in September 2006.We examined cases where culture and sensitivity tests were performed to determine bacteria present and their antibiotic resistance.
 Many of these samples were from wounds, nasal discharge, eye and ear infections and umbilical infections that seals had upon admission.
 The results enable us to better predict the type of antibiotic that will be effective against infections in different parts of the body, thereby improving our treatment abilities.
 It is still important to perform bacterial testing of an infected area to ensure that the chosen antibiotic is effective.
 We are continuing to examine current data to monitor any changes in antibiotic resistance or types of bacteria found.

 The full PDF transcript of this paper can be downloaded here: Download